 For those that are new here, we are currently in the midst of transforming our RV, a 2008 Tiffin Allegro Openroad 32LA, into a Rustic Modern Motorhome.
 You can read more about us and our upcoming RV adventure here.

 First up, the Good.

 The RV renovation is coming along but we have faced so many challenges that I can’t remember what it’s like to start and finish a project with ease, haha.
 The good news is that we are gaining a lot of experience and the major projects will be completed before we leave tomorrow morning.
-Of course there are still quite a bit of projects we will be working on while on the road.
+Of course, there are still quite a bit of project we will be working on while on the road.

 At least this way we can see how we actually live in a small space and that will help us figure out what we need and the best way to go about organizing certain aspects of it.
 Silver Lining, right?

 Here’s a video Eric posted earlier last week (we’ll post an updated video this weekend):